privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/zk-snark-circuits/tallyVotes.md

 ![TallyVotes](/img/circuits/tallyVotes.svg)

 :::info
-A version working with non quadratic voting (non-qv) is also [available](https://github.com/privacy-scaling-explorations/maci/blob/dev/circuits/circom/core/non-qv/tallyVotes.circom).
+A version working with non quadratic and full credits voting (non-qv, full) is also [available](https://github.com/privacy-scaling-explorations/maci/blob/dev/circuits/circom/coordinator/non-qv/tallyVotes.circom).
 This version is called `tallyVotesNonQv` and is to be used when the Poll is not using the quadratic voting feature.
 Note that by default MACI works with quadratic voting.
 :::

 #### Input signals